Spicy Piri Piri Chicken Recipe

 - 1 tsp Salt

 - 1 tsp Black Pepper

 Piri Piri Chicken Instructions

-- Pour 6 Tbsp.
-Olive Oil in pan and set to low heat. a) Add Garlic, Red Chilies, Paprika and chopped cilantro to oil and simmer.
+- Pour 6 tbsp. olive oil in pan and set to low heat.
+Add garlic, red chilies, paprika, and chopped cilantro to oil and simmer.

 - Get your grill going and get it hot.
-I grilled my marinated chicken breasts over direct heat on a hot grill to get the char marks as I basted the chicken with the Piri Piri Sauce, Note: Do now use the Piri Piri sauce the chicken was marinated in but use the sauce you had extra.
+I grilled my marinated chicken breasts over direct heat on a hot grill to get the char marks as I basted the chicken with the piri piri sauce, Note: Do not use the Piri Piri sauce the chicken was marinated in.
+Use the extra sauce you have.

 - Continue basting your chicken on the grill with the piri piri sauce and squeeze lemon juice on the chicken too, until chicken is done cooking.
 (See photos below.)